Barnacl437/HELOS/README.md

 (It used to be private, but I opened the repository on 11/19/2022 for any attention toward this repo.
 And yeah, up to now there ain't any attention yet.
 Phew.)

+Every new major update will be released each 3 months, starting from Jul 18, 2022 (the original initialisation day).

 ## More about this (```osinfo``` content)
  This is a recovered copy of HEL OS in the game High Entropy: Challenges, after an information collection.